 Between Herzog & de Meuron's Prada building and Yoshitomo Nara's A

-to Z café you can see Spiral, a post-modern building connecting several floors
+to Z café you can find Spiral, a post-modern building connecting several floors

 with different functions.
 The unique original architectural design has been